 - Designing charts with the most critical information on the top left corner.

-- Zoom-in feature on line graphs to show data changes in detail.
+- Zoom-in features online graphs to show data changes in detail.

 - Avoiding the use of graph titles and axis labels